jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 In general, the outside vs. inside security model is outdated for most situations, due to the complex and evolving networks and the need to support mixture of devices from different sources (e.g., BYOD networks).
 Network virtualization also implies that previously clear notions of local area networks and physical proximity may create an entirely different reality from what appears from a simple notion of a local network.

+Similarly, even trusted, well-managed parties can be problematic, even  when operating openly in the Internet.
+Systems that collect data from a large number of Internet users, or that are used by a large number of devices have some inherent issues: large data stores attract attempts to use that data in a manner that is not consistent with the users' interests.
+They can also become single points of failure through network management, software, or business failures.
+See also {{I-D.arkko-arch-infrastructure-centralisation}}.

 ### Even closed networks can have compromised nodes

 This memo argues that the situation is even more dire than what was explained above.
 It is impossible to ensure that all components in a network are actually trusted.
 Even in a closed network with carefully managed components there may be compromised components, and this should be factored into the design of the system and protocols used in the system.